tdsh-ux/ProgrammingAssignment/output/CodeBook.md

 			LAYING

 	- Mean
-		Mean of the measurements made, normalized and bounded within [-1,1]
+		Description: Mean of the measurements made, normalized and bounded within [-1,1]
 		Type: numeric

 	- Standard_Deviation
-		Standard deviation of the measurements made, normalized and bounded within [-1, 1]
+		Description: Standard deviation of the measurements made, normalized and bounded within [-1, 1]
 		Type: numeric